 Accordingly, under this procedure, applications having issues of fraud or failure to comply with the duty of disclosure still will be referred immediately to the Office of the Assistant Commissioner for Patents.
 They will, however, be returned promptly, along with any appropriate examining instructions, to the director of the examining group for immediate action by the examiner.
-Decisions on petitions to strike applications pursuant to 37 CFR 1.56(d) will be deferred pending resolution of the patentability issues before the examiner.
-Any such petitions to strike filed after the Office of the Assistant Commissioner for Patents has initially reviewed the application and returned it for immediate action will be acknowledged by the examining group director and action on the petition will be deferred pending completion of the patentability issues before the examiner.
-Examiners will note in the Office actions the existence of issues of fraud or failure to comply with the duty of disclosure without commenting on the substance of such issues and will indicate that the issues will be considered after all other matters have been disposed of.
-Matters other than fraud or failure to comply with the duty of disclosure raised in a Petition to Strike, e.g., patentability in light of a reference, will be treated by the examiner or other appropriate official.
-Petitions relating to procedural matters involving the examination of the applications, e.g., requests for protestor participation in interviews, will be decided by the appropriate examining group director.
+Examination of issues raised in protests pursuant to 37 CFR 1.56(h) to have the claims in an application rejected pursuant to 37 CFR 1.56(d) will be deferred pending resolution of the patentability issues before the examiner or until the application is otherwise ready for consideration by the Board of Appeals.
+Any such protests filed after the Office of the Assistant Commissioner for Patents has initially reviewed the application and returned it for immediate action will be acknowledged by the group director and action as to any issues relating to 37 CFR 1.56(a) which are raised in the protest will be deferred pending completion of the patentability issues before the examiner or until the application is otherwise ready for consideration by the Board of Appeals.
+Examiners will note in the Office actions the existence of issues of fraud or failure to comply with the duty of disclosure without commenting on the substance of such issues and will indicate that the issues will be considered after all other matters have been disposed of or until the application is otherwise ready for consideration by the Board of Appeals.
+Matters other than fraud or failure to comply with the duty of disclosure raised in a protest, e.g., patentability in light of a reference, will be treated by the examiner or other appropriate official.
+Petitions relating to procedural matters involving the examination of the applications, will be decided by the appropriate group director.
 Applications which have been referred to the Office of the Assistant Commissioner for Patents and which are required to be returned thereto before allowance or after abandonment of the application will have a notation placed on the face of the application file by the Office of the Assistant Commissioner requiring such return.

-1449 Protest Filed in Reissue Where Patent is in Interference [R-1]
+1449 Protest Filed in Reissue Where Patent is in Interference